Shivamshrivaastava/Camera-Gallery-Webapp/README.md

+Camera Application
+Description
+The project is about a web-based camera application.
+The features of this application are :-

+Features
-This application can click pictures and record videos with the filters applied to it.. one can zoom in and zoom out and add filters to the media.. with the help of canvas it captures the image..
+The application can click pictures and record videos with the filters applied to it.

+One can zoom in, zoom out and add filters to the media.

+With the help of canvas it captures the image.

-This application also has feature of screen-recording.. all media will be save in the gallery with the file name provided by you.. media can be downloaded and deleted from gallery.. the gallery data can be filtered acoridng to images, videos and screen recording..
+The application also has the feature of screen recording.

+All the media will be saved in the gallery with the file name provided by you.

+The media can be downloaded and deleted from the gallery.

+The gallery data can be filtered according to Images, Videos, and Screen Recording.

-All the data is stored in indexDB storage system so that there is no loss of data..
+All the data is stored in the IndexDB storage system, therefore, no loss of data.

-TECHNOLOGIES USED :-
+Technologies Used:
-HTML, CSS, JAVASCRIPT, IndexDB, MediaStreams, CANVAS APIs
+HTML, CSS, JavaScript, IndexDB, MediaSreams, Canvas APIs.